inuksperera/cricket-gladiators/README.md

 As part of the development team, I was primarily responsible for:

-- Developing the Quiz, About Us and Greatest World Cup Matches in History pages
+- Designing and Developing the Quiz, About Us and Greatest World Cup Matches in History pages
 - Combining the webpages and linking them together to create a cohesive website
 - Creating a Personal Contributions Page documenting my work on the project